catchpoint/Pietrasanta-traceroute/README.md

 ### Build with docker

 The binaries provided in the `binaries` folder are obtained compiling the tool on OS-dedicated dockerfiles.
-For convenience these dockerfiles are included into the `dockerfiles` folder and a build script called `build.sh` is provided.
+For convenience these dockerfiles are included into the `dockerfiles` folder and a build (bash) script called `build.sh` is provided.
 To obtain binaries with QUIC enabled, a folder containing `openssl3` source code is requested in input to the build script.
 Typically this will be a branch of the official OpenSSL github repositorty containing an openssl 3.2+ version.